 If you're a coffee drinker, you probably LOVE your morning coffee.
-Maybe you even love it in the afternoon and evening, too.
-However, most people find the stains it leaves on their teeth to be a bit less desirable.
+Maybe you even love having it in the afternoon and evening, too.
+However, most people find the stains it leaves on their teeth to be a little less desirable.
 Coffee, black tea, and red wine can all cause discolouration on your tooth enamel.
 Luckily, teeth whitening technology is now better than ever.
-Effective treatments are available at your dental professional's office and over-the-counter to keep you smiling.
+Effective treatments are available at your dental professional's office and over the counter to keep you smiling.

 What Works Best To Remove Coffee Stains From Your Teeth?

 According to the American Dental Association (ADA), coffee, wine, and tea contain intense colour pigments called chromogens that can alter the colour of your tooth enamel (the outer layer of your teeth).
 Whitening products bleach that outer layer by breaking the stains into smaller pieces with hydrogen peroxide or carbamide peroxide.